Dosing & Uses

 Respiratory, thoracic and mediastinal disorders: Pneumonitis

-Skin and subcutaneous tissue disorders: Stevens-Johnson syndrome (with concomitant allopurinol and other medications known to cause the syndrome), Toxic epidermal necrolysis (with concomitant allopurinol and other medications known to cause the condition)
+Skin and subcutaneous tissue disorders: Stevens-Johnson syndrome (with concomitant allopurinol and other medications known to cause the syndrome), toxic epidermal necrolysis (with concomitant allopurinol and other medications known to cause the condition), drug reaction with eosinophilia and systemic symptoms (DRESS)

 Hypersensitivity to bendamustine or mannitol